 What is Vital Wheat Gluten?

 Gluten is the main protein of a wheat berry found in the endosperm.
-When gluten is separated from wheat, you’re left with vital wheat gluten, a flour-like substance that is used in a lot of vegan and vegetarian recipes.
-It is referred to as “wheat meat” because of it’s similar texture to meat.
+When gluten is separated from the wheat, you’re left with vital wheat gluten, a flour-like substance that is used in a lot of vegan and vegetarian recipes.
+It is referred to as “wheat meat” because of its similar texture to meat.
 As a result, it’s often used to make vegetarian meat substitutes.
 It can also be added to yeast breads to improve the texture and volume of yeast breads.

 What You Need